aldrek/aldrek/README.md

 - 🔭 I’m currently working as a freelancer on Upwork.
-- 🌱 I’m currently learning React and node.js
+- 🌱 I’m currently learning react and node.js
 - 💬 Ask me about android and ios